aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **For what purpose was the Company Dataset created?** Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.

-	The Company Dataset was created for companies and individuals to analyze over 29 million records of company data.
+	The Company Dataset was created for companies and individuals to analyze over 29 million records[1] of company data.
 Though the specific usecase depends on the goals of the organization or the individual, there are a number of possible ways to use this dataset namely: sales & marketing, company prospecting, fraud prevention, identity resolution and investment research.

 2. **Who created this dataset (e.g. which team, research group) and on behalf of which entity (e.g. company, institution, organization)**?